G-Rath/eslint-plugin-eslint-config/README.md

 but while shared configs can use `overrides` there isn't a way to nicely to add to the glob patterns to reuse the rules. -->

-While the `recommended` and `rc` configurations only change in major versions, the `all` configuration may change in any release and is thus unsuited for installations requiring long-term consistency.
+While the `recommended-rules` and `rc` presets only change in major versions, the `all` preset may change in any release and is thus unsuited for installations requiring long-term consistency.

 ## Rules